 A messy or cluttered environment can negatively impact on our productivity, our relationships and our happiness.
 Studies have shown that clutter competes for attention, which reduces the amount of attention you have for the things you need or want to do every day.
 Clearing clutter can feel good as it lessens this competition for attention and the feeling of overwhelm, leaving us free to think more clearly.
-However, finding the motivation to tackle a Spring clean can be difficult, especially now, so here are six ways to make the task a little less daunting.
+However, finding the motivation to tackle a Spring clean can be difficult, so here are six ways to make the task a little less daunting.

 Set a time limit